AnandajithS/sysforge/README.md

 # SysForge – Rebuilding the Unix Core

 Welcome to **SysForge**, a challenge where you step into the shoes of a system explorer, diving deep into the broken-down world of Unix.
-The core command-line tools that once powered this world — `ls`, `wc`, `cat`, and `grep` — are gone.
+The core command-line tools that once powered this world (`ls`, `wc`, `cat`, and `grep`) are gone.

 Your mission: **Rebuild them from scratch using C**, and bring order back to the terminal!